Without the correct grip on your forehand, you will not have a good forehand.

 The continental grip doesn’t allow for a lot of topspin on your forehand, so you will struggle to make them consistently.
 A full western grip does allow for topspin but it does not usually have much power, and it is difficult to time the shot.
 To master a full western grip, you need to practice for hours a day which most players don’t have time for.

-I recommend the semi-western or eastern grip for most forehands and expect it will feel most natural for you as well.
+I recommend the semi-western grip for most forehands and expect it will feel most natural for you as well.